datagutt/kimsufi-notifier/README.md

 ## About <img src="./assets/info.svg" width="24">

-[OVH Eco dedicated servers](https://eco.ovhcloud.com) are known for their low prices and high demand.
+[OVH Eco dedicated servers](https://eco.ovhcloud.com) and [VPS](https://www.ovhcloud.com/en/vps/) are known for their low prices and high demand.
 As a result, they are often out of stock.
 This program is used to check for server availability, and to place order for servers.
 Note: the previous Bash script collection was moved to [`bash`](https://github.com/TheoBrigitte/kimsufi-notifier/tree/bash) branch.

 This is my playground to learn how the OVH API works, it is then ported into a Telegram Bot at [https://t.me/KimsufiNotifierBot](https://t.me/KimsufiNotifierBot) which is more user-friendly and provides more features.

 ## Features <img src="./assets/star.svg" width="24">

-- [List available servers](#list-available-servers) from OVH Eco catalog
+- [List available servers](#list-available-servers) from OVH Eco catalog and VPS catalog
-- [Check availability](#check-availability) of a specific server in one or multiple datacenters
+- [Check availability](#check-availability) of a specific server or VPS in one or multiple datacenters
 - [Order a server](#order-a-server) directly from the command line

 ## Quickstart <img src="./assets/rocket.svg" width="24">